Minimal Freeze-in Dark Matter: Reviving electroweak doublet dark matter with Boltzmann suppressed freeze-in: Concluding Remarks

 \section{Concluding Remarks}

 The idea of dark matter communicating with the Standard Model only via electroweak interactions presents a compelling picture.
 We have shown that within the framework of Boltzmann suppressed freeze-in, electroweak doublet dark matter is consistent with current searches.
 We highlight that this model is arguably\footnote{Gravitationally coupled scalars $\Phi$ may seem minimal, but sub-$M_{\rm P}$ mass scalars must add new states to avoid fine-tuning, they also worsen the hierarchy problem of the Higgs due to $|H|^2|\Phi|^2$.} {\em the} most minimal dark matter freeze-in scenario imaginable in terms of field content introducing only a single new Weyl fermion pair and nothing else.
 Due to this minimality, the scenario presented is extremely predictive.
 The predictive strength of this setting is partly due to our (not unreasonable) assumption of efficient inflationary reheating.
 For inefficient reheating or non-standard cosmology (different from matter-like prior to reheating; e.g.~kination domination, cf.~\cite{Allahverdi:2020bys}), then the maximum temperature of the Universe $T_{\rm max}$ and the equation of state of the early Universe $\omega$ will typically impact the freeze-in calculations (cf.~\cite{Bernal:2019mhf, Allahverdi:2020bys}).
-We will study the impact of these variations and how they alter the constraints and detection prospects in a companion paper.
+Moreover, it is interesting to consider freeze-in of SU(2)${}_L$ representations other than the doublet (for instance, the triplet or quintuplet representations).
+We study the impact of both the particle content and cosmological variations, and how they alter constraints and detection prospects, in a companion paper \cite{Bernal:2026vbg}.